-Although the program was designed for military personnel, it is open to other students.
-Course work reflects current industry trends and will be useful to IT professionals as well.
+Computer Interfacing and Configuration, Audio-Video Production Technology, Desktop Publishing & Multimedia Presentation, and some others.
 Completion of the program will be acknowledged by a special certificate.
-All credit hours from this certificate can be transferred to the undergraduate program in Information Technology at GSW.
+All credit hours from this certificate can be transferred to the Undergraduate Program in Information Technology at GSW.

 While Georgia Southwestern State University endeavors to offer all of its programs to as wide an audience as possible, all Georgia Southwestern State University distance education programs may not be available in all states.
-See page 16 for the list of states in which GSW is authorized to offer fully online programs.
+States in which GSW is authorized to offer online programs may be found at the GSW State Authorization website.